caeserlondon/Color-Picker/README.md

 # Color-Picker

-create a random color palette. control the hue, brightness and saturation.
+Create a random color palette.
+Control the hue, brightness and saturation.

-save the color you like to the clipboard or and save the color palette to the library.
+Save the color you like to the clipboard,
+Or and save the colors palette to the library.